wmbenedetto/turbine.js/README.md

 ### Workflow

 The workflow is the jet fuel that powers Turbine.
 It's an expressive, declarative syntax for defining the program flow of your application.
 It allows you to define all the logical branching of your app in a single document, in a format that is both human- and machine-readable.

+Turbine workflows are declarative -- they are only concerned with *what* your app does, not *how* it does it.
+Although workflows are written in JavaScript, they should not contain any functional logic.
+They should be serializable to JSON -- and deserializable from JSON --  without any ill effects.

 A workflow is essentially a series of questions (queries) and answers (responses).
 It's almost like a conversation between Turbine and your app.